Four Reasons Why an Illinois Prenup Might Be Unenforceable

 Agreement Signed Under Coercion

 Another common reason why prenups are invalidated in Illinois is because of coercion.
-Under the state’s Uniform Premarital Agreement Act, each spouse must be given a fair and reasonable opportunity to enter into or decline the terms of the agreement.
+Under the state’s Uniform Premarital Agreement Act, each spouse must enter into the agreement voluntarily.
 If the court determines that undue influence or undue pressure was used to get one spouse to sign the agreement, it might render the entire prenup invalid.
 Both parties should consult with their own family law attorney before signing a prenup.

 Lack of Full and Fair Disclosures Before Signing

 Finally, prenups can be invalidated on the grounds that full and fair disclosures were not made prior to the marriage.
-When negotiating a prenup, each party has a basic legal right to know exactly what they are getting themselves into.
+When negotiating a prenup, each party has a basic legal right to know exactly what they are getting themselves into, unless that right is explicitly waived.
 If one spouse was hiding significant assets, property, or debts from the other, that could be deemed grounds to render the prenuptial agreement invalid and unenforceable.

 At Goostree Law Group, we have the knowledge and skills to negotiate, draft, review, and litigate prenuptial agreements.
 If you have questions about prenups or postnups, we are here to help.
-Contact our firm at 630-584-4800 for a free consultation with an experienced Kane County family law attorney.
+Contact our firm at 630-584-4800 for a free consultation with an experienced Kane County, IL divorce attorney.